-- 4.1 Transfer pricing refers to the determination of prices charged in transactions between related parties.
-Such transactions can be sale or purchase of goods, provision of services, borrowing or lending of money, use or transfer of intangibles, etc. - 4.2 A related party2, in relation to a person3, means any other person: - (a) Who, directly or indirectly, controls that person; - (b) Who is, directly or indirectly, controlled by that person; or - (c) Where both persons are, directly or indirectly, controlled by a common person.

-It includes a permanent establishment through which a person carries on its business.
-In such a situation, the person and its permanent establishment are treated as two separate and distinct persons.

-- 4.3 When related parties transact with each other, their pricing may not reflect market conditions due to a lack of independence in their commercial and financial relations.
+- 4.1 Transfer pricing refers to the rules and methods for pricing transactions between related parties.
+Such transactions can be sale or purchase of goods, provision of services, borrowing or lending of money, use or transfer of intangibles, etc. - 4.2 Two persons are related parties with respect to each other if: - (a) Either person, directly or indirectly, controls the other person; or - (b) Both persons are, directly or indirectly, controlled by a common person. - 4.3 Where a non-resident person carries on a business through a permanent establishment in Singapore, for the purpose of attributing profits to the permanent establishment: - (a) The permanent establishment in Singapore of that person; and - (b) Other permanent establishments outside Singapore of that person - are treated as separate and distinct persons.
+They are considered related parties and accordingly the arm's length principle applies to them when attributing profits to the permanent establishment in Singapore. - 4.4 When related parties transact with each other, their pricing may not reflect market conditions due to a lack of independence in their commercial and financial relations.
 As a result, their profits and tax liabilities may be distorted, especially when they are located in different jurisdictions with different tax rates.
-This creates concerns that the related parties may not be paying their fair share of tax and are able to derive a tax advantage as a group. - 4.4 To ensure taxpayers transact with their related parties at pricing that reflects independent pricing, IRAS applies the internationally endorsed arm's length principle.
-If taxpayers do not comply with the arm's length principle and have understated their profits, IRAS will adjust their profits upwards as provided in the Income Tax Act ("ITA")4. - 4.5 Foreign tax authorities will likewise make upward adjustments when they find the transfer pricing of the cross-border related party transactions is not at arm's length.
-Such transfer pricing adjustments, by IRAS or the foreign tax authorities, may lead to double taxation. - 4.6 Thus, it is important that taxpayers comply with the arm's length principle when transacting with their related parties and maintain proper transfer pricing documentation to substantiate their pricing.
+This creates concerns that the related parties may not be paying their fair share of tax and are able to derive a tax advantage as a group. - 4.5 To ensure taxpayers transact with their related parties at pricing that reflects independent pricing, IRAS applies the internationally endorsed arm's length principle.
+If taxpayers do not comply with the arm's length principle and have understated their profits, IRAS will adjust their profits upwards as provided in the Income Tax Act ("ITA").